grational/impress/README.md

 Impress provides a way to store objects in various storage backends using the impression pattern.
 The current implementation is focused on the NoSQL AWS DynamoDB, offering a clean mapping system that converts domain objects to storage formats and back.

+## Recent Changes

+### Pagination Enhancement
+The `query()` methods now offer two distinct approaches for handling pagination, distinguished by their return type:

+- **Automatic Pagination**: `query()` methods returning `List<T>` automatically retrieve **all** results by handling pagination internally.
+You no longer need to manually manage `lastEvaluatedKey` for most use cases.
+- **Manual Pagination Control**: `query()` methods returning `PagedResult<T>` provide fine-grained control over pagination when you specify a `limit` parameter.
+These are perfect for managing large datasets or implementing UI pagination.

+This elegant approach maintains backward compatibility while providing the flexibility to choose the right pagination strategy simply based on how you call the method.

 ## Stability
 Every version of the library has been thouroughly tested but the API interface could be subject to changes due to the active devlopment following the integration of missing features.